LLNL/Silo/docs/intro.md

 Block structured AMR meshes are composed of a large number of Quad meshes representing refinements of other quad meshes.
 The hierarchy of refinement is characterized using a Mesh Region Grouping (MRG) tree.

-### Summary of Silo’s Computational Modeling Objects
+### Summary of Silo's Computational Modeling Objects

 Objects are a grouping mechanism for maintaining related variables, dimensions, and other data.
 The Silo library understands and operates on specific types of objects including the previously described computational meshes and related data.